ZEwithBayesTaylor/Dining-Suggestion-Chatbot/README.md

 ### Example Dialogue
 Chatbot: Hi there, I'm your personal Concierge.
 How can I help? <br>
-User: Hello.
+User: Hello.<br>
 Chatbot: Hello there!
-What can I help you with?
+What can I help you with?<br>
-User: I need some dining suggestions.
+User: I need some dining suggestions.<br>
 Chatbot: Great.
 I can help you with that.
-What city or city area are you looking to dine in?
+What city or city area are you looking to dine in?<br>
-User: New York.
+User: New York.<br>
-Chatbot: What cuisine would you like to try?
+Chatbot: What cuisine would you like to try?<br>
-User: Chinese.
+User: Chinese.<br>
-Chatbot: How many people are there in your party?
+Chatbot: How many people are there in your party?<br>
-User: 5.
+User: 5.<br>
-Chatbot: What date would you like to dine in?
+Chatbot: What date would you like to dine in?<br>
-User: Tomorrow.
+User: Tomorrow.<br>
-Chatbot: What time?
+Chatbot: What time?<br>
-User: 6pm.
+User: 6pm.<br>
-Chatbot: What is your email address?
+Chatbot: What is your email address?<br>
-User: ezhao19990516@gmail.com
+User: ezhao19990516@gmail.com<br>
 Chatbot: I have received your request and will be sending the suggestions shortly.
-Have a Great Day !!
+Have a Great Day !!<br>
-User: Thank you
+User: Thank you. <br>
-Chatbot: You are welcome.
+Chatbot: You are welcome.<br>

-(a few minutes later)
+(a few minutes later)<br>

-User will get an email with the following content:
+User will get an email with the following content:<br>
 Hello!
 Here are my Chinese restaurant suggestions for 5 people, for 2023-02-26 at 18:00 : 1.
 Friendly Restaurant located at 1205 40th Ave, 2.
 Mala Project located at 245 East 53rd St, 3.
 Shu Han Ju located at 465 6th Ave.
-Enjoy your meal!
+Enjoy your meal!<br>